EduardoN/Synapse_AdventureWorks2019/documentation/Ingest_To_DataLake.md

 ![Ingest Database](./../images/IngestDatabaseVI.png)

 In the connection dropdown select the already existing connection to Synapse integrated Data Lake.
-That will show you some aditional options.
+That will show you some additional options.

 As folder name enter adventureworks2019.
-As file name siffix enter .parquet, and then click Next.
+As file name suffix enter .parquet, and then click Next.

 ![Ingest Database](./../images/IngestDatabaseVII.png)